alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 4. Consider potential partnerships with other influencers in the future, such as Masha y el Oso and YOLO AVENTURAS.

 ## PowerBi Report
 To review the analysis in detail, you can download the Power BI Report [here](https://github.com/alejandralopezgalan/top_100_youtubers_mex/blob/main/assets/report/mx_youtubers_2024report.pbix).
+Please review the bookmarks to visualise the plots associated with the three campaign idea.